renesugar/k_elda_archive/docs/_GettingStarted.md

 webTier.allowFrom(publicInternet, 80);
 ```

-This means you can
-access the webpage you launched by copy-pasting the IP address from `quilt show`
-into a browser window.
-A site with "Hello, world!" text should appear.
+Without this line, the website wouldn't be accessible from the browser.

+## Debugging Applications with Quilt
-Once you've launched a container, you'll often need to login to change something
+Once the containers are running, you might need to log in to change something
 or debug an issue.
 The `quilt ssh` command makes this easy.
 Use the container
-ID in the `quilt show` output as the argument to `quilt ssh` to login to that
+ID from the `quilt show` output as the argument to `quilt ssh` to log in to that
 container.
 For instance, to ssh into a container or VM whose ID starts with
 bd68: